mongodc/presentations/presentation/1_slides/slide.md

 !SLIDE
 # Upcoming Webinars

-* Sharding - Tomorrow!
+* Right and Wrong Ways to Implement MongoDB - Tomorrow!
-* Thrive With Big Data Webinar Series - Part 2 - July 23
+* How to Drive Business Value in Financial Services with MongoDB - Aug 27
-* Performance Tuning and Monitoring Using MMS - July 25
+* Backups and Disaster Recovery - Aug 29

 .notes http://10gen.com/events